Electoral Act 1993

 2. While a notification of a party’s intention under section 146B remains in force for the purposes of a general election,—

-3. no Returning Officer may accept a nomination made under section 143 in respect of a candidate for that political party; and
+3. the Electoral Commission may not accept a nomination made under section 143 in respect of a candidate for that political party; and

-1. if a Returning Officer has already accepted a nomination made under section 143 in respect of a candidate for that political party, that nomination is of no effect and is to be treated as if it had been withdrawn under section 146.
+1. if the Electoral Commission has already accepted a nomination made under section 143 in respect of a candidate for that political party, that nomination is of no effect and is to be treated as if it had been withdrawn under section 146.

 Notes